jlx-286/lunatic-rave-3/README (2).md

 ### known problem(s)
 - "sws_scale" crashes (in Windows) when (the video in) "[トルコ行進曲 (Hd-NRG mix)](https://manbow.nothing.sh/event/event.cgi?action=More_def&num=47&event=78)" is stopped
-- the second video in "[Grape.exe!](https://anonymous.nekokan.dyndns.info/data/BOFoonXV/grape_exe.zip)" is not shown sometimes;
+- the second video in "[Grape.exe!](https://anonymous.nekokan.dyndns.info/data/BOFoonXV/grape_exe.zip)" is not shown sometimes
 ### Unity Editor Version(s)
 + considering 2019.3 or newer version(s)
     - Windows: Fatal error in GC "GetThreadContext failed" (due to Unity with System.Threading?)